11 Steps to Prevent Insider Threats Using Identity Governance (IGA)

 - Establish defined roles for employees so that the ongoing management of business-critical systems can be maintained based on the levels of data classification.
 Ensure that all individuals who have access to the business systems only have the required access they need to perform their duties within the organization

-- Define procedures to revoke access rights that are no longer needed when an insider moves roles or leaves the company.
+- Define procedures to revoke access rights that are no longer needed when an insider change role, moves department, or leaves the company.
 This will prevent an undesired escalation of privilege where a user account has more access than required which could leave critical business systems unnecessarily open to attack

-- Monitor and manage who has access to privileged accounts by integrating your identity and access management software and processes with a privileged access management
+- Monitor and manage who has access to privileged accounts by integrating your identity governance (IGA) processes with a privileged access management

 - Define a procedure to quickly lock out a user from all systems if a breach has been suspected to prevent the insider from doing more damage, and use the system features such as the emergency lockout feature to ensure the damage is contained